eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 same as the *Attestation Rulebook*.
 Particularly:

 - **Scheme for the attestation of attributes** is a machine-readable attestation definition
-- **Attestation Rulebook** is a human readable specification of the scheme for the attestation of attributes​
+- **Attestation Rulebook** is a human-readable specification of the scheme for the attestation of attributes​

 The *Commission Implementing Regulation (EU) 2025/1569* additionally defines the **catalogue of schemes for the attestation of attributes**.
 The scope of these two catalogues